opensearch-project/project-website/_posts/2025-07-14-OpenSearch-Approximation-Framework.md

 ## BKD walk (custom BKD tree traversal)

-Instead of using Lucene's standard tree traversal that visits all matching documents, the framework implements custom `intersectLeft` and `intersectRight` methods with sort-aware traversal, which ensures collecting the correct top-K documents without visiting unnecessary nodes.
+Instead of using Lucene's standard tree traversal that visits all matching documents, the framework implements custom `intersectLeft` and `intersectRight` methods with sort-aware traversal, which ensures collecting the correct top-N documents without visiting unnecessary nodes.

 * **`ASC` sort**: Uses `intersectLeft` to traverse from smallest to largest values.
 This method is default and used for plain range queries.
 * **`DESC` sort**: Uses `intersectRight` to traverse from largest to smallest values.